hayseedbyte/Etsy-Sales-Map/README.md

 For performance reasons it only generates one marker per state/province in the US and Canada and only one marker per country for everywhere else.
 However, you can click on a marker and it will show how many orders you've shipped to that area.

+The chloropleth branch shades each region based on how many orders you've shipped there instead of placing a marker.

 Total orders are displayed at the top.

 ## Acknowledgements